-WHAT HAPPENS WHEN YOU ARE DEFICIENT IN NO?
+WHAT HAPPENS WHEN YOU ARE DEFICIENT IN NITRIC OXIDE?

-No matter your age or stage of life, NO is critical to your health.
-This essential molecule signals our blood vessels to relax and expand, creating greater efficiency in the body, greater nutrient delivery, greater oxygenation to every system, organ and tissue in the body.
+No matter your age or stage of life, nitric oxide is critical to your health.
+This essential molecule signals our blood vessels to relax and expand, creating greater efficiency in the body, greater nutrient delivery, and greater oxygenation to every system, organ and tissue in the body.
 It has also been shown to support healthy blood pressure.
-The point is that NO is truly linked to everything we do and every breath we take.
+The point is that nitric oxide is truly linked to everything we do and every breath we take.

-Deficiencies of NO can cause hypertension, atherosclerosis, coronary heart disease, obstructive and vasospastic diabetes mellitus, dyslipidemia, and stroke.
+Deficiencies of nitric oxide can cause hypertension, atherosclerosis, coronary heart disease, obstructive and vasospastic diabetes mellitus, dyslipidemia, and stroke.
 Many of these conditions arise from a build up of plaque in the arteries, which nitric oxide helps reduce.

-Neo40 Professional Formula is a clinically researched natural therapy that helps restore and replenish the body’s nitric oxide levels.
+Neo40® Professional is a clinically researched natural therapy that helps restore and replenish the body’s nitric oxide levels.
 It may also help promote artery dilation and increase circulation throughout the body.
 Healthy circulation is associated with numerous health benefits and may support:

 - Cardiovascular and heart health